orthagh/basstrainer/README.md

 ![Bass Groove Trainer](screenshot.png)

+**This is a personal project built for my own bass practice.
+It is not designed as a general-purpose tool and may not be useful or usable for anyone else.**

-A personal browser-based practice tool for bass.
+A browser-based practice tool for bass.
 Drop in your Guitar Pro files, plug in your mic, and play along — the app listens in real time and tells you how tight your groove is.

 ## What it does